 The great thing about pickup basketball is that the players organize it on their own.
 We don’t need to organize games, nor do we want to interfere with the culture of pickup basketball.
 We respect this culture, and only want to support it.
-We do provide rides to and from games whenever possible, because we encourage participation in it, and we believe our Teammates are safer riding home with us at night rather than walking home in the dark.
+Outside of games that happen after our meetings, we only go to the courts to meet players and take part in what is already occurring.

 Pickup the Ball started at basketball courts where they were playing pickup basketball.
 This was an important part of our origin, and athletics continues to be an important part of our members lives and our organization.
 However, there is another meaning behind the name, which is the fact that somewhere in the lives of many young men, a ball was dropped by someone.
 We are here, not to judge or point fingers, but to help them pickup that ball and keep going.

 Who is Ted Sottong?

 Ted is our founder and current CEO.
 You can read more about Ted here.